 - Output 2 (more inclusive version): the diabetes prevalence estimates are based on people who were alive and enrolled in a PHO at any point during the calendar year.
 This version can be used to:

 - better capture the population of people living with diabetes over the year of interest.
 This would be a useful output method when considering the cost and/or burden of disease over a year, for example.

 - include people that have died during the year.
 This allows more representative reporting of some outcomes, such as amputation rates for people with diabetes, and potentially other diabetes-related complications.

 The updated VDR algorithm allows for either method of diabetes prevalence calculation to be used.
-The tables presented below contain data using output 1 of the VDR.
+The Virtual Diabetes Register web tool contains data using output 1 of the VDR.
 If the user prefers to include people who were alive, those that have died, and PHO enrolled at any point during the year (output 2), this data is available to download below.

 About the Virtual Diabetes Register web tool